-There are many great swimming spots in the Lake District but our favourite is Black Moss Pot.
+There are many great swimming locations in the Lake District but our favourite is Black Moss Pot.

-Tucked into the folds of the Langstrath Valley, under the flanks of the mighty Scafell Massif, this narrow channel of turquoise water is remote, beautiful, and the ideal place for an energising swim.
+Tucked into the folds of the Langstrath Valley, under the flanks of the mighty Scafell Massif, this narrow channel of turquoise water is remote, beautiful, and the ideal place for an energising dip.

-Black Moss Pot is just over 2 miles south from the village of Stonethwaite, and the walk takes about 45 minutes.
+Black Moss Pot is just over 2 miles south from the village of Stonethwaite, and the walk takes about 1 hour.
 The route leaves from the Langstrath Country Inn and follows a rocky track that climbs gradually as it heads up the Langstrath Valley.
-While the path splits a few times, it’s very difficult to get lost; just keep the river fairly close on your left-hand side.

 The upper end of the walk is particularly spectacular as some of the largest mountains in the Lake District rise all around you.
 This is rugged, remote England and it’s little surprise the Coast-to-Coast path comes through this scenic part of the country.